 VCs invest in teams, not in ideas

-VCs shared their opinions about the most interesting fields these days including automation, digitalized coaches that help to improve you (as Grammarly does for improving your writing skills), computer vision for healthcare, and manufacturing / predictive maintenance as there is the potential for huge value creation.
+VCs shared their opinions about the most interesting fields these days including automation, digitalized coaches that help to improve you (as Grammarly is there to improve your writing skills), computer vision for healthcare, and manufacturing / predictive maintenance as there is the potential for huge value creation.
 In general, they said that the most important part to invest in is the team itself, with keeping an eye on how close the team is to research & innovation and what the credibility of the team is with focus on how well they are networked and whether they do what they claim they can do.
 In the past, I had the luck to talk to other funding firms / accelerators and the shared message is: They mainly invest in teams, not in fixed ideas.

 Collecting feedback data is key to understand your customers

-Vice President at Deutsche Telekom, Jan Hofmann, gave a talk about them building up their data science efforts at Telekom and what their roadmap is, from using NLP in the field of chatbots to focus on other fields such as smart decision making in the future.
+Vice President at Deutsche Telekom, Jan Hofmann, gave a talk about building up their data science efforts at Telekom and what their roadmap is, from using NLP in the field of chatbots to focus on other fields such as smart decision making in the future.